 Between May and December, more than 2.000 Southern Right Whales visit our shores to breed and raise their calves.
 Embark on an unforgettable experience by observing them in their natural habitat.
-Increase your knowledge by reading something about their behaviour, physiognomy and food.
+Increase your knowledge by reading something about their behavior, physiognomy, and food.

-More than 500.000 magallanic penguin visit Peninsula Valdes, and allow us to observe them very, very closely.
+More than 500.000 Magellanic penguins visit Peninsula Valdes and allow us to observe them very, very closely.
 Each year in late August, early September males start arriving, then females.
 Males renovate nests used in previous years.

 By remaining quiet and concealed in the countryside of the Peninsula, you can become more familiar with these large pinnipeds and feel the peace which emanates from them.

 Also known as Fitz Roy Dolphin, the dusky dolphin gives splashes of magic and mischief in the calm waters of the gulf.
 Feel the energy of man’s best friend in the sea.

 Peninsula Valdes offers a wide variety of coastal environments, ideal for breeding and feeding of various species of birds.
 You can see flocks of flamingos and many birds guarding the mythical Bird Island.